taddison/personal-site/content/blog/2022/04/what-are-the-costs-of-an-engineering-career-progression-framework/index.md

 ---
 date: "2022-04-30T00:00:00.0Z"
-title: What are the costs of an engineering career framework?
+title: What are the costs of an engineering career progression framework?
 #shareimage: "./shareimage.png"
 tags: []
 # cSpell:words
 # cSpell:ignore
 ---

-- What are the benefits (see: infinity of posts)
-- What needs do career frameworks serve?
-- Are there any other ways we could solve those needs without paying the costs?
-- What _are_ the costs?
+I've rarely seen the costs / return on investment (ROI) mentioned when discussing career progression frameworks.
+It turns out there are lots of interesting costs to be aware of, and some of them can be significant.
+If you're planning to roll out a framework, being aware of the costs as well as the benefits will increase the chance of your framework coming down on the right side of the ROI calculation.

+I was inspired to dig into this by Yvonne Lam's thread [what needs do levels serve][yvonne tweet], which contains the insightful question _"what problems are orgs choosing to have when they introduce levels"_.
+The related question of _"how else can could those needs be served"_ is also fascinating, but we'll stick to costs for now.

 ## Easy to see costs